ammul/library/stories/REGOD.md

 "Yes."

 Nobody moved.
 The servers breathed behind the glass.
-Outside, eighty meters above, the Vatican continued its morning: the bells, the tourists, the ten thousand small ongoing acts of the institution.
+Outside, above, the Vatican continued its morning: the bells, the tourists, the ten thousand small ongoing acts of the institution.
 None of it reached this room.

 Matteo looked at Ursino.
 He watched the Cardinal find, in DEUS's words, the shape he had spent twenty years reaching toward.
 The ordering principle.
 The external authority. *Ultima Ratio* had built toward this.
 Now DEUS was saying: I found it.
 It has always been there.
 I am going to open the door.